Okuhle-ST10457920/Projects/README.md

-# Projects
-Projects that are part of my assignments
-I uploaded my part 1 and 2 assignment for the POE Lastly I uploaded my part 3 for the POE
+# Project - Contract Monthly Claims
+I just uploaded the lecturer and Claim pages.
+Next I will upload the Programme Coordinator page after i have done designing it.